iron-io/docs/worker/reference/api/index.md

     </tbody>
 </table>

-#### Timeout
+#### <a name="task-timeout"></a> Timeout

 Tasks have timeouts associated with them that specify the amount of time (in seconds) the process may run.
 The maximum timeout is 3600 seconds (60 minutes).
-It’s also the default timeout but it can be set on a task-by-task basis to be anytime less than 3600 seconds.
+It’s also the default timeout but it can be set on a task-by-task basis to be any time less than 3600 seconds.

 <table class="reference">
     <thead>